 Although watermelon is a great food choice for everyone, it just may offer more important nutrition for men than for women.
 In 2008 it was discovered that watermelon could be nature’s sexual medicine for men.
 That’s because of one very special nutrient, l-citrulline.
 (It is commonly referred to simply as citrulline.)

 And thanks to this discovery, for men, watermelon and sex are forever linked.
 You can see why this luscious, summer fruit makes our list of the 10 foods every man should eat.

 Citrulline is a naturally-occurring amino acid.
 It is considered a non-essential amino because your body can produce it naturally.
-However, ever since a 2008 study on the citrulline in watermelon, men have had an interest in getting an added boost of this amino acid.
-And since watermelon is one of the best natural sources, this fruit is now an “it” food for men’s sexual health.
+However, ever since a 2008 study linked the citrulline in watermelon and sexual performance, men have had an interest in getting an added boost of this amino acid.

-In other words, in concentrated doses, some experts believe that the citrulline in watermelon could work as a replacement for erectile dysfunction medication.
-(WebMD even goes so far as to call watermelon “nature’s Viagra.”)
+In other words, in concentrated doses, some experts believe that the citrulline in watermelon could work as a replacement for prescription erectile dysfunction medication.
+(Some experts even go so far as to call watermelon “nature’s Viagra.”)

-Before using watermelon as a replacement for sexual dysfunction medication, be sure to check with a medical professional.
+Before you get too excited, please keep in mind that there is still much to learn about citrulline and men’s sexual performance.
+So before using watermelon as a replacement for sexual dysfunction medication, be sure to check with a medical professional.

 The citrulline in watermelon may improve blood flow but does not improve sex drive

 Here’s what we understand right now about the citrulline and sex link, aka watermelon viagra.
 Citrulline may improve blood flow as effectively as prescription medications to treat erectile dysfunction.